What happens to assets not in your trust?

 At the Law Office of David W. Foley, an estate planning firm in San Diego, our comprehensive trust packages include pour-over wills to help you deal with issues pertaining to any assets outside of your trust.

-We’re a full service estate planning firm dedicated to providing the best service when it come so to drafting living trusts, pour-over wills, powers of attorney, and other legal services.Schedule your FREE Consultation
+We’re a full service estate planning firm dedicated to providing the best service when it come so to drafting living trusts, pour-over wills, powers of attorney, and other legal services.Schedule your Consultation